 Investing in SIPs do not need any special fees per month or at the time of opening.
 The entry load of the underlying instrument (i.e. the fund), if applicable, will be the only charges.

-I hope you got some ideas about the Systematic Investment Plan.
-Sorry, if you already knew it but this post was mainly meant for the newbies in personal finance.
-I shall talk about another investment mechanism – the Systematic Withdrawal Plan – in yet another post.
+I hope you got some ideas about the Systematic Investment Plan and advantages of the same.
+Sorry if you already knew about it but this post was mainly meant for the newbies in personal finance.
+I shall talk about the Systematic Withdrawal Plan in another post.